Unidata/netcdf-java/docs/developer/src/site/pages/properties/CalendarDate7.md

 Code that treats month-of-year one and day-of-month one as the start of the year is invalid.
 Not all calendar systems start the year when the month value is one.

 In general, manipulating a date, and even querying a date, is wide open to bugs when the calendar system is unknown at development time.
 This is why it is essential that code using this interface is subjected to additional code reviews.
 It is also why an architectural decision to avoid this interface type is usually the correct one.

-### Using LocalDate instead
-The primary alternative to using this interface throughout your application is as follows.
-Declare all method signatures referring to dates in terms of LocalDate.
-Either store the chronology (calendar system) in the user profile or lookup the chronology from the user locale Convert the ISO LocalDate to and from the user's preferred calendar system during printing and parsing This approach treats the problem of globalized calendar systems as a localization issue and confines it to the UI layer.
-This approach is in keeping with other localization issues in the java platform.
-As discussed above, performing calculations on a date where the rules of the calendar system are pluggable requires skill and is not recommended.
-Fortunately, the need to perform calculations on a date in an arbitrary calendar system is extremely rare.
-For example, it is highly unlikely that the business rules of a library book rental scheme will allow rentals to be for one month, where meaning of the month is dependent on the user's preferred calendar system.

-A key use case for calculations on a date in an arbitrary calendar system is producing a month-by-month calendar for display and user interaction.
-Again, this is a UI issue, and use of this interface solely within a few methods of the UI layer may be justified.

-In any other part of the system, where a date must be manipulated in a calendar system other than ISO, the use case will generally specify the calendar system to use.
-For example, an application may need to calculate the next Islamic or Hebrew holiday which may require manipulating the date.
-This kind of use case can be handled as follows:

-start from the ISO LocalDate being passed to the method convert the date to the alternate calendar system, which for this use case is known rather than arbitrary perform the calculation convert back to LocalDate
-Developers writing low-level frameworks or libraries should also avoid this interface.
-Instead, one of the two general purpose access interfaces should be used.
-Use TemporalAccessor if read-only access is required, or use Temporal if read-write access is required.